3by5/joyful_jsonapi/README.md

 ```

 ### Links Per Object
-Links are defined in FastJsonapi using the `link` method.
+Links are defined in JoyfulJsonapi using the `link` method.
 By default, links are read directly from the model property of the same name.
 In this example, `public_url` is expected to be a property of the object being serialized.

 You can configure the method to use on the object for example a link with key `self` will get set to the value returned by a method called `url` on the movie object.